alias454/osquery-formula/README.rst

 osquery-formula
 ================

-A saltstack formula to install osquery on RHEL or Debian based systems using a local downloaded package.
+A saltstack formula to install osquery on RHEL or Debian based systems.
+Install can  use a local downloaded package or remote repo.

 Available states